This package provides:

 jupyter-next

-Jupyter notebook support with interactive computing, kernel management, and rich output rendering.
+Open and edit Jupyter notebooks.
+Interactive computing with kernel management and rich output rendering.

-- Multiple kernel support (Python, Julia, R, and more)
+- Multiple kernels: Python, Julia, R, and other Jupyter kernels.

-- Cell operations: insert, delete, move, merge, split
+- Cell operations: Insert, delete, move, merge, and split cells.

-- Export notebooks to Python scripts or HTML
+- Export options: Save as Python scripts or HTML.

 Installation